 All surgeries are by appointment.
 You may see either of the doctors, but for the best care we suggest you see the same doctor for any further consultations about a continuing problem.
 If one of the doctors is absent you may be seen by a locum.
-To make an appointment telephone 731300 during opening hours or call at the reception.
-Some GP appointments can be made online (see link below).
-Alternatively, patients aged over 16 can book some GP appointments online via a secure server.
-You will need to request a registration form from reception and collect this in person; you will be asked for some form of identification.
-Once you have your registration form you will need to ‘create an account’ at https://patient.emisaccess.co.uk.
-You will also use this link thereafter to make your appointments.
-If you have any difficulty, please telephone reception.
-Not all our appointments are available to book online, therefore if the times offered are not convenient please contact reception.
+To make an appointment telephone 731300 during opening hours, call at the reception or book online (for adults).
+To access our online service call at reception with some form of identification.

-We aim to see patients on the day you ask for an appointment, therefore it would be helpful if you could call early in the day - on the day you need the appointment.
-We generally have more morning appointments available than afternoon ones.
+We aim to see patients on the day you ask for an appointment, therefore it would be helpful if you could call early in the day (our morning appointments open at 8am)- on the day you need the appointment.
+We generally have more morning appointments available than afternoon ones (our afternoon appointments open at 12 noon).
 If you need to see the doctor urgently please tell the receptionist.
 It may not be possible to see the doctor of your choice or at a time specified by you, but you will be seen.
 One appointment is for one patient with one problem.
 If you have more than one problem to discuss please ask the receptionist for a double appointment.

 We run an appointment system in this practice.
 You will be given a time at which the doctor or nurse hopes to be able to see you.
 You should not wait more than 30 minutes in the waiting room without receiving an explanation for the delay.
 Please do everything you can to keep appointments but tell us as soon as possible if you cannot, otherwise other patients may have to wait longer for an appointment.